 As a quick review: the first post in the series described how I used an iPad and Excel 2013 to capture stats for my son’s youth football team.
 The second post focused on taking raw data and prepping it to work in PowerPivot, while the third post detailed how I created relationships in the data within PowerPivot.
-In today’s blog, I’ll describe creating relationships within PowerPivot and create a fully-functioning data model.
-This data model will serve as the source for creating measures and displaying information in a Pivot Table (or two – we’ll see how far we get in this post).
+In today’s blog, I’ll use this data model as the source for creating measures and displaying information in a Pivot Table (or two – we’ll see how far we get in this post).

 A bit of review may be helpful before I proceed.
 Here’s is what’s been done to this point: